All Episodes

 Or she's staying at AB, whatever.

-She's back on the uh the foreign affairs beat.
+She's back on the foreign affairs beat.

 Just wants to get back in that trench coat.

-You gotta wear they want to look like secret agents out there, spies.
+They want to look like secret agents out there, spies.

 The only thing missing now is the cigarette.

-Remember Peter Jennings doing that.
+Remember Peter Jennings doing that?

-That's where Christiana Manpore's head is.
+That's where Christiana Monporer's head is.

 Jacob Tapper said to Donna Brazil, Donna, who do you think Obama would rather face here?

-A lot of people seem to express some skepticism that Gingrich would uh be the preferred one, but it would be so easy to use the Warren Buffett rule and this tax code changes to go after Romney.
+A lot of people seem to express some skepticism that Gingrich would be the preferred one, but it would be so easy to use the Warren Buffett rule and this tax code changes to go after Romney.

-Here's a multimillionaire several times over, only pays 15% tax rate.
+Here's a multi-millionaire several times over, only pays 15% tax rate.

-Before I play you this bite, I think I was among the early voices who offered the counter-theory that it was the regime's choice to run against Romney.
+Before I play you this bite, I think I was among the early voices who offered the counter theory that it was the regime's choice to run against Romney.

 That I thought that's what Occupy Wall Street was all about.